raphlinus/raphlinus.github.io/_posts/2020-05-05-piet-gpu-progress.md

 With that said, here's a chart of the performance, broken down by pipeline stage.
 Here, k4 is "kernel 4", or fine rasterization, the stage that actually produces the pixels.

 ![piet-gpu performance comparison graphs](/assets//piet-gpu-performance.png)

+These measurements are done on a four-core i7-7700HQ processor; with more cores, the CPU time would scale down, and vice versa, as Pathfinder is very effective in exploiting multithreading.

 At some point, I'd like to do a much more thorough performance comparison, but doing performance measurement of GPU is surprisingly difficult, so I want to take the time to do it properly.
 In the meantime, here are rough numbers from the current master version of Pathfinder running on GTX 1060: tiger 2.3ms (of which GPU is 0.7), paper-1 7.3ms (GPU 1.1ms), and paris-30k 83ms (GPU 15.5ms).
 On Intel 630, the total time is only slightly larger, with the GPU taking roughly the same amount of time as CPU.
 Also keep in mind, these figures *do* include flattening, and see below for an update about Pathfinder performance.